-Programming at North House, just like the crafts we teach, is grounded in its place in the North.
+Programming at North House, just like the crafts we teach, is grounded in its place on the North Shore of Lake Superior!
 Central to that sense of place is the seasonality of life that is reflected in the rhythm of the internship program.
-In the spring, interns spend time getting oriented and learning the weekly flow of tasks and supporting duties, doing trainings for various responsibilities including teaching opportunities, roles interfacing with the public and facilities operations.
-Interns also start taking classes right away to develop their craft skills and learn what kinds of crafts they are drawn to!
-In the summer, interns are busy with varied duties depending on the day - one day they might be deckhanding, and the next, they may be teaching a class or firing the wood fired oven for our weekly Friday pizza bakes.
+In the spring, interns spend time getting oriented, taking classes, and learning the weekly flow of supporting roles.
+In late spring, they will begin training for various responsibilities, including teaching opportunities, roles interfacing with the public, and facilities operations.
+In the summer, interns are busy with varied duties depending on the day - one day they might be deckhanding, and the next, they may be teaching a class or firing the wood-fired oven for our weekly Friday pizza bakes.
 They work in the school store or support campus facilities, or they may be in class weaving a basket or forging a knife!
-Every day is different and it can feel like there is a lot going on - especially in the summer.
+Every day is different, and it can feel like a lot is going on, especially in the summer.
 In the fall, interns continue to support various campus needs while spending more individual craft time.
 Regardless of the season, the program is an immersive experience and requires participants to be open and willing to try new things.